-Welcome to the home of author Andrew Butters.
-So far in my life I have lit myself on fire and appeared in a Darwin Awards book, been on stage with Penn and Teller, been on TV with Super Dave Osborne, scored a goal at Maple Leaf Gardens, "sold" music to Kevin Smith, spent 3 seconds in a TV commercial, and appeared as a fighting vagrant in a rap video.
+Home of author Andrew Butters.
+So far I have: lit myself on fire and appeared in a Darwin Awards book, been on stage with Penn and Teller, been on TV with Super Dave Osborne, scored a goal at Maple Leaf Gardens, "sold" music to Kevin Smith, spent 3 seconds in a TV commercial, and appeared homeless in a rap video.
 I'm a huge fan of golf, hockey, science, the Oxford comma, and equality.
 I currently write, create, and eat snacks.

 In typical form this post started out as a bunch of randomly jotted down half sentences.
 Even as I typed this was not sure where it was going to end up.
 I'm considering the fact that words were typed at all as some kind of progress.
 In fact this is the first week I have instituted a word count target.
 Not necessarily daily targets but I have split them up into three categories: Blog, Novel, and Short Stories; each one with a modest target assigned per week along with a suggested breakdown of which one(s) get attention on which day(s).
 Monday's (when this was written) would have normally been a "Novel" day for me but my head was not in the right space for it so the blog post won.